-It’s no easy feat to write a newsletter that stands out from the dozens crowding any given inbox.
+It’s no easy feat to know how to write a newsletter that stands out from the dozens crowding any given inbox.
 A good marketing email represents your brand, shares important information and, most importantly, intrigues a reader to open it.

 Here are some exercises to help you write creative and effective email newsletters for any business.
 I’ve provided some example businesses, but feel free to use your own.